quon-titative-biology/scAlign/README.md

 ## Package requirements

-Guide to installing python and Tensorflow on different operating systems.
+scAlign has three dependencies: Python 3.6, tensorflow (the R package), and tensorflow (the Python package).
+This is a guide to installing python and Tensorflow on different operating systems.
 Note Python 3.6.x should be installed, not Python 3.7 or higher.

 ### (Python)
   #### On Windows: